 Can Alcoholics Drink Non-Alcoholic Beer?

 Some people feel that “near beer” provides a valuable alternative to people looking to moderate their alcohol intake, but who are not quite ready to commit to total abstinence.
-On the other end of the spectrum, there are those that say that there are a number of dangers of non-alcoholic beer for recovering alcoholics.
-NA beers only provide an additional excuse and loophole to drink for those not serious about their sobriety, and do not have a place in a recovery-focused lifestyle.
-Some even say that the sensation of cracking open a can, or the pungent aroma of a fresh beer, is enough of a trigger for some recovering alcoholics that it can cause a devastating relapse [1].
+On the other end of the spectrum, some say that there are many dangers in using non-alcoholic beer when quitting alcohol.
+NA beers only provide an additional excuse and loophole to drink for those not serious about their sobriety and do not have a place in a recovery-focused lifestyle.
+Some even say that the sensation of cracking open a can, or the pungent aroma of a fresh beer, is enough of a trigger for some recovering alcoholics that it can cause a devastating relapse.

 Let’s explore both the benefits and dangers of non-alcoholic beer in recovery, and try to get an objective view on the matter.